19hours/sg-statutes/Acts/Road Traffic Act.md

 (2) Subject to section 111P(6) and subsection (3) and unless the Minister otherwise directs, where an appeal is lodged by a licensee under subsection (1) —

-(a) the licensee shall comply or continue to comply with any licence condition, direction or decision being appealed against; and
+(a) the licensee shall comply or continue to comply with any licence condition, direction, code of practice or decision being appealed against; and

+[Act 37 of 2012 wef 01/06/2013]

-(b) the licence condition, direction or decision shall be effective and enforceable against the licensee,
+(b) the licence condition, direction, code of practice or decision shall be effective and enforceable against the licensee,

+[Act 37 of 2012 wef 01/06/2013]

 until the determination of the appeal.

 [4/2006 wef 01/04/2006]

-(3) Where the licensee appeals under subsection (1) against any refusal to renew his licence and his licence expires at any time from the date of receipt of the Authority’s notice of refusal to the date of determination of his appeal, the licensee shall be deemed to have a licence to operate the bus interchange, in respect of which his licence was first granted, from the date of expiry of his licence to the date of determination of the appeal.
+(3) Where the licensee appeals under subsection (1) against any refusal to renew his licence and his licence expires at any time from the date of receipt of the Authority’s notice of refusal to the date of determination of his appeal, the licensee shall be deemed to have a licence to operate the bus interchange or bus depot, in respect of which his licence was first granted, from the date of expiry of his licence to the date of determination of the appeal.

 [4/2006 wef 01/04/2006]

+[Act 37 of 2012 wef 01/06/2013]

-(4) The Minister may determine an appeal under this section by confirming, varying or reversing any decision of the Authority or by amending any licence condition or direction affecting the licensee.
+(4) The Minister may determine an appeal under this section by confirming, varying or reversing any decision of the Authority or by amending any licence condition, direction or code of practice affecting the licensee.

 [4/2006 wef 01/04/2006]

+[Act 37 of 2012 wef 01/06/2013]

 (5) The decision of the Minister in any appeal shall be final.